1Bishop/old-blog/README.md

 # TODO

+- [ ] Change virbiage to Blockchain development
+- [ ] Update Tagging Structure and Define it here.
+- [ ] Investing in Crypto
+   - Please not this is not finanical advice, I am not a certified professional.
+These are only my opinion towards how I am investing.

 - [ ] Add Disclaimer based on hidden tag
   - Disclaimer: This article is for ethical and educational purposes only.
 - [ ] Tags page (listing out series)
 - [ ] Set up Author Page to link to about
 - [ ] Create a hire me page
   - Offering Shopify Store Creation
-  - Vulnerability Testing
-  - Penetration Testing
+  - Blockchain Development
+  - Full-Stack Web Development
 - [ ] Store Page
   - [ ] Offer Shopify Themes
   - [ ] Offer Ghost Themes
   - [ ] Offer Vue / Nuxt Themes
 - [ ] Courses
-  - [ ] Intro to Cybersecurity
-  - [ ] Intro to Penetration Testing
-  - [ ] Intro to Web Development
+  - [ ] Intro to Ethereum Development

-  - [ ] Intro to Coding with Python
-  - [ ] Intro to Go for Pentesting
+# Tag Guide

+## Category
+A category has a public tag which is the category you would like the post to fall under.
+The primary or first tag is the only one that will appear on post cards and all other

+### List of Categories
+- Blockchain
+- Weekly Update
+  + What did i do this week?
+  + Lesson of the Week?
+  + FIRE Goal update
+  + Fit Goal
+  + Recommendation of the week
+- Solidity
+- Javascript
+- Vue
+- Announcement
+- Monthly Newsletter
+- Career Advice
+- Dictionary

+## Course
+Has a public Tag which is the name of the course and a private tag "course" to identify it is in fact a course.